-Smoking or chewing of, and or possession of, tobacco by a student while on school grounds or in the school building shall not be permitted.
-The following steps will be taken in enforcing the tobacco rule:
+Smoking, chewing, or possession of tobacco by a student while on school grounds or in the school building shall not be permitted.
+(Note: electronic cigarettes are also prohibited) The following steps will be taken in enforcing the tobacco rule:

 - 1. All school personnel shall report to the administration all students observed smoking or chewing tobacco on school premises. - 2.
-The proper law enforcement officials will be contacted immediately. - 3.
+The proper law enforcement officials will be contacted. - 3.
 Parents of the offending student(s) will be contacted and notified of the situation and informed of the student(s) rights under the Fair Pupil Dismissal Act. - 4.
 The student will be suspended for not less than a day.
 The suspension may be in or out-of-school. - 5.
 Parents will be informed of the local agencies which can assist in the intervention, guidance, and counseling relating to the use of tobacco.

-POLICY ON SEXUAL HARASSMENT AND SEXUAL VIOLENCE (more detailed policy information can be found on page 30)
+POLICY ON SEXUAL HARASSMENT AND SEXUAL VIOLENCE (more detailed policy information can be found on page 36)